AFFILIATE MARKETING WITH GOOGLE ADS

 With this audience you will be able to target users who Google considers similar to your converters based on the user data they collected.

-For display campaigns you can adjust where your ads shall be placed.
-Now if your competitors have display ads showing on their websites you can make use of that opportunity and create display campaigns that will show on your competitors’ websites.
+You can adjust where your ads should be placed for display campaigns.
+If your competitors have display ads showing on their websites, you can take advantage of that opportunity and create display campaigns that will show on your competitors’ websites.

-Do some research and identify which of your competitors’ websites make use of display ads.
-Once you have a list of websites you can go to ‘Placements’ within your display campaign and click on Edit Placements.
-Select the relevant ad group, after that select ‘Targeting’ and go to ‘Websites’.
+Do some research and identify which of your competitors’ websites use display ads.
+Once you have a list of websites, you can go to ‘Placements’ within your display campaign and click on Edit Placements.
+Select the relevant ad group, then select ‘Targeting’ and go to ‘Websites’.
 Click on ‘Enter multiple placements’ and fill in the websites that you have collected.

 After saving the placement adjustments, your campaign will only place display campaigns on the defined websites.

-One important aspect that’s often overlooked by publishers in setting up your campaign involves using a variety of ad assets, formerly known as extensions, to amplify your ad’s performance.
+One important aspect often overlooked by publishers when setting up your campaign involves using a variety of ad assets, formerly extensions, to amplify your ad’s performance.
 These assets are powerful tools that can notably enhance your Click-Through Rate (CTR) and elevate your overall campaign optimization score.
 Google Ads offers an array of ad assets, each designed to serve a specific purpose and engage your audience in different ways:

-• Sitelink Extensions: Direct users to specific pages on your site, providing them with more options to explore and engage with your offerings.
+• Sitelink Extensions: Direct users to specific pages on your site, giving them more options to explore and engage with your offerings.

 • Callout Extensions: Highlight unique selling points, special offers, or key benefits to attract attention and encourage clicks.